🧡 Skip to main content🔍 Skip to search

 Add Folder Watcher

-How to add File & Folder Watcher?
-Once in Task Wizard, go to the Triggers tab and click the Add button.
-Choose File & Folder Watcher Trigger and click OK.
-This will open the Folder tab of File & Folder Watcher settings.
+How to add the File & Folder Watcher?
+Once in the Task Wizard, go to the Triggers tab and click the Add button.
+Choose the File & Folder Watcher Trigger and click OK.
+This will open the Folder tab of the File & Folder Watcher settings.
 Specify the folder to watch (the C:\Important data\ folder will be used in this tutorial) and whether to monitor its subdirectories (by marking the Also, watch in subfolders checkbox).

 Directory Watcher: audit C:\Important data\ folder